In memory of my father Syed Alamdar Hussain Gilani

 My father believed that a person is unfortunate if he fails to extend his special blessing for the welfare of fellow human beings.
 He had a remarkable memory.
 He remembered thousands of names, and whenever people had to be invited to a ceremony, he used to list down the names of people in a very short period.

-The extension of Mayo Hospital, Lahore and Saamli Sanitorium, Murree, took place during his tenure.
+The extension of Mayo Hospital, Lahore and Samli Sanatorium, Murree, took place during his tenure.
 There was a dearth of doctors during those times, and rural areas had negligible health services.
-For an immediate solution to this humanitarian concern, my father laid the foundation of L.S.M.F.
-Medical School in Victoria Hospital, Bahawalpur.
-After matriculation, the school offered students a three-year medical course, and upon completion of a two-year service in a rural area, the respective candidate was declared eligible for the M.B.B.S. examination.
-My maternal uncle Makhdoomzada Syed Hassan Mehmood was the chief minister of the State of Bahawalpur in those days.
+For an immediate solution to this humanitarian concern, my father laid the foundation of LSMF Medical School in Victoria Hospital, Bahawalpur.
+After Matriculation, the school offered students a three-year medical course, and upon completion of a two-year service in a rural area, the respective candidate was declared eligible for the MBBS examination.
+My maternal uncle Makhdoomzada Syed Hassan Mehmood was the Chief Minister of the State of Bahawalpur in those days.
 He provided the necessary help for this noble cause and thus the revolutionary thinking of a kind heart, not only the needs of health facilities in rural areas were fulfilled but the acute shortage of doctors in the country was also addressed.
 Hundreds of doctors rose to prominence due to their abilities and services under this policy.
 My father also strove to provide employment for the masses under his rule.
-As the minister for health, he enabled children of poor parents to get admissions in medical colleges to become medical doctors as the health minister Punjab used to make the nominations himself during those days.
+As the minister for health, he enabled children of poor parents to get admissions to medical colleges to become medical doctors as the health minister Punjab used to make the nominations himself during those days.

 He maintained a regular journal.
 Few days before his demise, he jotted down this verse of Ahmad Nadeem Qasmi: